Career Planning

 You showcase your bio and past work using a portfolio website.

-- This is a four-week micro course with free multi-media learning resources.
+- This is a two-week micro course with free multi-media learning resources.

 - Learn at your own pace.
 Try not to rush as stress can block learning and retention.*